 Walk down to the glacier tarn, the body of water formed by the melting glacier, and enjoy your lunch!
 As you soak in the views, notice the glacial striations, or scratch marks, in the rock left by Grinnell Glacier long ago.

-Finally, after you’ve had your fill of exploring the Grinnell Glacier basin, retrace your steps to your vehicle.
+Finally, after you’ve had your fill of exploring the Grinnell Glacier basin, retrace your steps to the trailhead.

 Let’s Go To Grinnell Glacier!

 Would you like to go with a guide?
 Inquire about a Custom Day Hike – but be aware that we have limited availability and that they tend to book up quickly!
 Book in winter or early spring for best availability.